Company

 They don't change the price you pay.
 This is worth repeating because the question comes up.

-Life insurance premiums — including mortgage protection products, which are typically a form of term life insurance — are set by the carrier, filed with the state department of insurance, and are the same whether you buy through a referred agent, a directly-contracted agent, an online aggregator, or the carrier directly.
-Commissions are paid out of the insurer's acquisition budget, which is baked into pricing before any individual agent or referral source is involved.
+Life insurance premiums — including the term and whole-life policies our advisors structure as mortgage protection — are set by the carrier, filed with the state department of insurance, and are the same whether you buy through one of our advisors, a directly-contracted agent, an online aggregator, or the carrier directly.
+Commissions are paid out of the insurer's acquisition budget, which is baked into pricing before any individual advisor or referral source is involved.

 What a commission model can affect is behavior.
-A referral partner or agent with an incentive to close will behave differently than one without.
-That's why the editorial-side controls matter, why our partners are licensed and held to industry conduct rules, and why you should always feel free to get a second quote from any other licensed source before you buy.
-We'll tell you the same thing on the phone.
+A referral source or agent with an incentive to close will behave differently than one without.
+That's why the editorial-side controls matter, why our advisors are licensed and held to industry conduct rules, and why you should always feel free to get a second quote from any other licensed source before you buy.
+Your advisor will tell you the same thing on the phone.

 Questions